Simple, bright, and delicious, this orange, fennel, and red onion salad makes a great side, snack, or appetizer.

-- 1 fennel bulb thinly sliced
+- 1 fennel bulb (thinly sliced)

-- 1 orange segmented
+- 1 orange (segmented)

-- 1 red onion thinly sliced
+- 1 red onion (thinly sliced)

 - 1 Juice of lemon

-- 2 tsp extra virgin olive oil
+- 2 teaspoons extra virgin olive oil

 - Kosher salt and pepper to taste

-Remove the frawns from fennel bulb and reserve for garnish.
+- Remove the frawns from fennel bulb and reserve for garnish.

-Cut the fennel bulb in quarters and thinly slice.
+- Cut the fennel bulb in quarters and thinly slice.

-Add fennel slices, orange segments and onion to a medium bowl and dress with lemon juice, olive oil and salt/pepper to taste.
+- Add fennel slices, orange segments, and onion to a medium bowl and dress with lemon juice, olive oil, and salt/pepper to taste.

-Toss well and serve.
+- Toss well and serve.